neuralmagic/sparsify/docs/source/quicktour.md

 A console script entry point is installed with the package: `sparsify`.
 This enables easy interaction through your console/terminal.

 Note, for some environments the console scripts cannot install properly.
-If this happens for your system and the `sparsify` command is not available, `scripts/sparsify.py` may be used in its place.
+If this happens for your system and the `sparsify` command is not available, `scripts/main.py` may be used in its place.
+Documentation is provided in the script file.

-To launch Sparsify locally, open up a console or terminal window and type in the following:
+To launch Sparsify locally, open up a console or terminal window and enter the following:

 ```bash
 sparsify